Venkatesh-Kesavamoorthy/sql-project/README.md

 Data hails from my SQL Course.
 It's packed with insights on job titles, salaries, locations, and essential skills.

 ### The questions I wanted to answer through my SQL queries were:
-    1. What are the top-paying data analyst jobs?
+    1. What are the top 10 high-paying data Science jobs?
     2. What skills are required for these top-paying jobs?
-    3. What skills are most in demand for data analysts?
+    3. What skills are most in demand for data scientists?

 # Tools I Used
 For my deep dive into the data Scientist job market, I harnessed the power of several key tools: